ChatDeBlofeld/seafile-arm-docker-base/README.md

-    -h              Set python requirement file for seahub -d              Set python requirement file for seafdav -B              Builder image used to build Seafile -r              Registry to which upload the image -u              Repository to which upload the image -i              Image name
+    -h              Set python requirement file for seahub -d              Set python requirement file for seafdav -B              Builder image used to build Seafile -r              Registry to which upload the image.
+Need to be set before -t.
+    -u              Repository to which upload the image.
+Need to be set before -t.
+    -i              Image name.
+Need to be set before -t.
+    -q              Quiet mode.
 ```

 Example: